- Discuss why and how economists measure inflation expectations

 Fighting Recession or Encouraging Long-Term Growth?

 Neoclassical economists believe that the economy will rebound out of a recession or eventually contract during an expansion because prices and wage rates are flexible and will adjust either upward or downward to restore the economy to its potential GDP.
 Thus, the key policy question for neoclassicals is how to promote growth of potential GDP.
 We know that economic growth ultimately depends on the growth rate of long-term productivity.
 Productivity measures how effective inputs are at producing outputs.
 We know that U.S. productivity has grown on average about 2% per year.
 That means that the same amount of inputs produce 2% more output than the year before.
 We also know that productivity growth varies a great deal in the short term due to cyclical factors.
 It also varies somewhat in the long term.
 From 1953–1972, U.S. labor productivity (as measured by output per hour in the business sector) grew at 3.2% per year.
 From 1973–1992, productivity growth declined significantly to 1.8% per year.
-Then, from 1993–2014, productivity growth increased slightly to 2% per year.
+Then, from 1993–2010, productivity growth increased to around 2% per year.
+In recent years, it has grown less than 2% per year, although it did pick up in 2019 and 2020 to over 2% again.
 The neoclassical economists believe the underpinnings of long-run productivity growth to be an economy’s investments in human capital, physical capital, and technology, operating together in a market-oriented environment that rewards innovation.
 Government policy should focus on promoting these factors.

 Summary of Neoclassical Macroeconomic Policy Recommendations